Monday, December 27, 2010

 Copan - Part 6 - Zip Line Canopy Tour

 A really fun opportunity in Copan Ruinas is the Zip Line Canopy Tour.
 The zip line is just outside of town.
-It is four kilometers in total length, and the longest zip line is one kilometer.
-Most descriptions say there are sixteen zip lines, but our guides told us there are fourteen.
+It is four kilometers in total length, and the longest segment is one kilometer.
+Most descriptions say there are sixteen zip segments, but our guides told us there are fourteen.
 The last zip line crosses the Copan River at a bend in the river, which was a pretty cool way to end.
 If zip-lining is on your bucket list, this is a good one.

 Pickup Service at Our Hotel (get it)